SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Menus/Menus.md

 ## Menubar, Toolbar, Status Bar and Context Menus

 Often application windows have a menubar that includes all commands provided by the application.
 Application windows may also have a toolbar, with buttons for commands that are used frequently.
 Some applications only have a toolbar.
 Apart from supporting a menubar and toolbar, Spec supports a status bar at the bottom of a window.
-Some widgets are equipped with context menus, such as a text fields, tables, and lists.
+Some widgets, such as a text fields, tables, and lists, are equipped with context menus.
 All these aspects are the subject of this chapter.

 We will build a small email client application.
-Apart from adding a menubar, a toolbar, a status bar, and a context menu, the example brings together a lot of what we have seen in the previos chapters.
+Apart from adding a menubar, a toolbar, a status bar, and a context menu, the example brings together a lot of what we have seen in the previous chapters.
 Figure *@MailClient@* shows the target application.

 ![The mail client. % width=60&label=MailClient](figures/MailClient.png)